aomizu/replace-from-sheets/README.md

 To build yourself you only need Rust.
 All Cargo dependencies will be downloaded on building.

 Get your own Google Spreadsheet API or any other Google API from any account.
-It doesn't matter.
+It doesn't matter which account you use.
 The API is only used to read the columns.

 **Example init.json**
 ```